ayotoasset/AdditiveCausalExpansion/README.md

 # ACE - Additive Causal Expansion Model
-Package for a varying-coefficient regression with GP-regularization of the varying coefficients using a separate set of covariates.
-The basis is based on the treatment variable, allowing for causal inference for continuous variables.
+Package for a varying-coefficient regression with Gaussian process priors on the varying coefficients (functions) dependent on the confounders.
+The linear elements are the basis expansion of the treatment variable, allowing for causal inference for continuous variables.

 ## Installation
 It can be installed using (requires appropriate c++ compilers, see the documentation of ```Rcpp```):